GrayHatter/gr.ht/content/posts/consent-is-required.md

 ![How Microsoft asks for consent](/assets/ms-consent.png)

 This is consent right?
 Permission freely given, with a fair opportunity to decline or otherwise opt out?
 Well, I'm sure Android is better though, right?
-Surely they....
+Surely they...

 ![How Alphabet asks for consent](/assets/goog-consent.png)